citp/privacy-policy-historical/r/re/red/redtri.com.md

 #### Privacy Policy / Your California Privacy Rights

-Thank you for visiting redtri.com, a site presented to you by Red Tricycle Inc. (”Red Tricycle”).
+Thank you for visiting redtri.com, a site presented to you by Red Tricycle Inc. (“Red Tricycle”).

 Your privacy is important to us.
 To better protect your privacy, we provide this notice explaining our online information practices and the choices you can make about the collection and use of the personally identifiable information you submit at our site.